michael-020/CacheUp/README.md

 - Make sure all three servers are running for full functionality.
 - Ensure ports don’t conflict; update `.env` or config files if needed.
-- The Python server is required for smart AI-based features like summarization or NLP.
+- The Python server is required for smart ML-based features like vector search.